Management Approach

 Environmental seminars

-In fiscal 2023, two seminars were held on the theme of "Biodiversity."
-Both face-to-face and online seminars were held, with a total of approximately 500 participants.
+In fiscal 2024, the Toyobo group held a seminar on the topic of biodiversity conservation and introduction of environment DNA methods.
+Both face-to-face and online seminars were held, with a total of approximately 200 participants.

 FY2023 Environmental seminar